Fenin76/MIPS_multicycle_processor/README.md

 # MIPS_processor

 A 32-bit multi-cycle MIPS processor implemented in RTL.
+The processor architecture is based on the Multi-cycle MIPS design described in Digital Design and Computer Architecture by Sarah Harris and David Money Harris.
+Additional R-type instructions and a verification environment were implemented independently.
 Currently non-pipelined, with plans to add pipelining in the future.
 Designed for educational and verification purposes using Verilator and Cocotb.

 ## Features